Mokala National Park: Landscape

 This region is the transition zone of the savanna (Kalahari and Nama Karoo) biomes; the former being flat and sandy dotted with camel thorns, umbrella thorns, puzzle bushes and haystack-like sociable weaver nests constructed in the larger trees, and the latter characterised by rocky lava outcrops, calcrete and shales.
 The southern region of the park, closest to the entrance gate, is more plains-like, with isolated camel thorns and tall grasses.
 The central regions of the park consist of the Karoo-like habitats, with long rows of rocky outcrops interspersed with flat areas of grass and scrub.
 The base and lower slopes of the outcrops receive extra run-off and are better vegetated.

 Wildlife

 This park is home to a number of endangered species and the main purpose of the park is to protect these species.
 Cape buffalo, black rhino and roan antelope are to be found, besides a range of smaller species.
-There are mosquitoes during summer, but this is a malaria-free zone.
+There are mosquitoes during summer, but it is a malaria-free zone.